 Lara Croft and the Guardian of Light

-Lara Croft and the Guardian of Light is often considered to be the changing point of the Tomb Raider series and was launched in 2010.
+Lara Croft and the Guardian of Light is often considered to be the changing point of the Tomb Raider series and were launched in 2010.
 It did not have the Tomb Raider brand name and focused more on the main character, Lara Croft.
-The main focus here was on puzzles and actions and not the plot like other Tomb Raider games.
+The main focus here was on puzzles and actions and not the plot like in other Tomb Raider games.

 Tomb Raider (2013)

 The Tomb Raider 2013 was an actual reboot of the original Tomb Raider and was simply called Tomb Raider.
 This reboot featured a cover system, laid emphasis on realism, a crafting system, and a lot of other such things, and took place on a stranded Japanese island.
 This game was bloodier and included a lot more action as compared to the previous Tomb Raider games; this one was far more realistic.
 However, this reboot had a lot fewer puzzles and a lot more action.

 The Lara Croft and the Temple of Osiris was launched on December 9, 2014 and is a sequel to the Lara Croft and the Guardian of Light.
 This series was more focused on the multiplayer gaming experience and had four characters and all of them had different weapons and skills.
 The game was very similar to Lara Croft and the Temple of Light and had a fixed-perspective isometric camera and a co-op mode but did not have any significant changes.

 The Rise of the Tomb Raider was a sequel to the Tomb Raider (2013) reboot and did not have a massive fan following.
 The developers played it pretty safe by not making any notable changes and innovations.
 The plot of the game failed to make a great impression.

 The Rise of the Tomb Raider revolved around semi-open levels and action scenes.
 However, one thing that was worth appreciating in this series is the excellent graphics that made the gamers feel like they are actually living in the game.